 - Linked to lowering blood glucose, LDL cholesterol, and triglycerides

-- Enjoy in soups, sauces, dips, smoothies, and tea.
+- Enjoy in soups, sauces, dips, smoothies, and tea (like green tea).

 - Contains the flavonoid quercetin, which helps protect the inner lining of blood vessels.

-- May help lower blood pressure and total cholesterol levels.
+- May help lower blood pressure and lower cholesterol levels.

 - Enjoy thinly sliced on sandwiches and salads.
 Add to any dish you can to add flavor and benefits like my Grilled Veggie Pizza.

-- Research suggests that garlic could help lower blood pressure when eaten regularly.
+- Research suggests that garlic could help lower high blood pressure when eaten regularly.